 - Run a search terms report to see a list of search terms that people have used before seeing your ad and clicking it.

 - Use the Keyword Planner to find all the relevant variations of words you might not have thought to add to your keyword list.
-You'll find the tool by clicking the Tools tab in your account.

 Then, you can add to your keyword list the words and phrases you find that match your business, and use those terms in your new ads.